-RINVOQ contains the active ingredient upadacitinib, which belongs to a group of medicines called Janus kinase (JAK) inhibitors.
+RINVOQ contains the active ingredient upadacitinib, which is a Janus Kinase (JAK) inhibitor.
 JAK enzymes create signals in the body's immune system that result in inflammation.
 RINVOQ works to block these signals, thereby reducing inflammation and the production of immune cells within the body.